Essential Info for Australia

 Capital city: Canberra

 Geography: Due to Australia's size, the country has a variety of landscapes.
-There are tropical rainforests in the north-east, while the south-west and east is made up of mountain ranges.
+There are tropical rainforests in the northeast, while the southwest, east and southeast is made up of mountain ranges.
 In the centre of Australia is dry desert, known as the outback.
 The outback makes up the largest portion of land in Australia.

-Tipping: If a service charge is not added to the bill, a tip – at the discretion of the patron – is always welcomed, but not expected.
+Tipping: If a service charge is not added to the bill, a tip is always welcomed, but not expected.

 Electricity: 230/240 volts, 50Hz.
 Three-pin flat blade plugs, different to those found in most other countries, are the norm.